triet4p/itapia/README-en.md

 ```bash
 docker-compose up -d stocks_postgre_db
 ```

-- Start the Redis (In-memory) container:
+- Start the Redis container (In-memory):
 ```bash
 docker-compose up -d realtime_redis_db
 ```

 ### 3. Initialize Database Tables
 Use DBeaver or the command line to connect to the database and execute the SQL commands in `db/ddl.sql` to create the necessary tables in PostgreSQL.
-You will also need to seed the static lookup tables, such as `exchanges` and `sectors`.
+You will also need to "seed" data for static tables like `exchanges` and `sectors`.

 ### 4. Run Batch Data Collection Scripts
-These scripts will automatically fetch the list of tickers from the database.
+These scripts will automatically fetch the list of tickers from the database to process.

 ```bash
 # Collect historical price data